AbhayGupta115/PineSawflyModel/README.md

 Following this we explored the impact of varying sex ratios on defender populations by continuously varying 'r' (proportion of males produced) and 'u' (probability of females remaining unmated).
 Increasing 'r' led to more males in mixed-sex broods, causing females to defend less due to reduced relatedness with male siblings, resulting in a rise in male defender proportions.
 Similarly, higher 'u' increased male-only broods, elevating male defender proportions.
 These results align with empirical observations, showcasing the model's effectiveness in simulating realistic defense dynamics and highlighting the crucial role of sex ratios in shaping defense strategies in natural populations.

 Here we only plotted the heatmaps for the simplest shape of s(d) function, ie, linear with c = 8 and a = 2.58 (similar costs to both males and females).
 We show both the Recessive and Dominant case side by side.
+The cell annotations show the total defender proportion in the population.
 ![Change in defender proportion with change in sex ratio. c = 8, a = 2.58, SHAPE = linear](https://github.com/AbhayGupta115/Masters_2023_DrHannaK/blob/b25f8f7db2e9ae74477baddd70a5f2b756b23e62/outputs/ML_prop_def_changeSR_linear.png)

 #### Advantages of the Alternative Mechanism: